In this blog :

 One of the essential goals of deep learning solutions is to produce high-quality results at the lowest possible cost.
 It is making things that may be enormously costly and time-consuming for businesses lacking the necessary resources and talents to create and manufacture high-quality items.
 However, the manufacturing industry's face has changed dramatically in recent years due to deep learning in manufacturing.
 The use case application list below illustrates the most common areas where you can implement deep learning algorithms in the manufacturing industry.

-Manufacturers applying deep learning algorithms in their processes get a high-quality reputation in the market for a better customer satisfaction index.
-From industrial efficiency to product personalization may be transformed with the possibility of connectivity, intelligent analytics, automation, and more.
-By merging these technologies, manufacturers can improve time to market and service efficacy and create a new business model for enhanced productivity.
+Manufacturers applying AI in manufacturing and deep learning algorithms in their processes get a high-quality reputation in the market for a better customer satisfaction index.
+A few AI in manufacturing examples include industrial efficiency to product personalization with the possibility of connectivity, intelligent analytics, automation, and more.
+By merging these AI and manufacturing, manufacturers can improve time to market and service efficacy and create a new business model for enhanced productivity.

 Predictive Maintenance is a modern technique in which you monitor your rotating equipment using sensors that measure characteristics such as vibration, temperature, magnetic flux, etc. The health of assets gets assessed on your cloud platform and can be viewed over the internet globally.